ioet/bpm-projects-api/README.md

 ```bash
 pytest -v
 ```
+The `-v` shows which tests failed or succeeded.
-Have in count that you can also debug each test (`test_*` files) with the help of an IDE like PyCharm
+Have in count that you can also debug each test (`test_*` files) with the help of an IDE like PyCharm.

 ### CLI